ktravers/ktravers.github.io/_posts/2017-03-21-dev-ops-crash-course-day-two.md

 ### Load Balancers

 Load balancer in front of all of our hosts.
 Default in front of Learn.
-Separate ones for Rabbit, Elasticsearch, etc.
+Separate ones for Rabbit, [Elasticsearch](https://github.com/elastic/elasticsearch), etc.

 We get automatic failover from [keepalived](https://supermarket.chef.io/cookbooks/keepalived)

+When healthcheck fails, keepalived runs master script that reassigns the floating IP.

 See operations wiki for more info on [HAProxy Automatic Failover](https://github.com/flatiron-labs/operations/wiki/HAProxy-Automatic-Failover).